-Our Standard Moisture Sensor can measure relative humidity in walls and floors.
+Our StandardSensor can measure relative humidity in walls and floors.
 It is a passive and super thin sensor (like a sticky label), which makes it affordable.
 The components in the system are: The sensors installed, a scanner used for scanning the sensor values, a mobile phone application connected to the scanner for read out of values and a cloud service where all your installations, sensors and sensor values are stored for future analysis and visualization.
 It is a building block for quality assurance when wet rooms are partly repaired.

 Our ConcreteSensor is the newest member in our product family.
 It is the first active sensor, meaning it is battery powered and there is no need for scanning.
 Its application is to measure humidity and temperature of drying concrete.
 The sensor is installed when the concrete is poured out and you can follow the dry-out via our web service.
 The battery life of the sensor is one year, if you have frequent measurements, otherwise it is longer.

-Flat roofs are subjected to high loads day in, day out: Thermal influences such as heat, UV radiation and cold, moisture resulting from rain, standing water and building moisture, mechanical stress of the supporting structure from exposure to wind, ice and hail, work performed on superstructures and site inspections of the roof surfaces or technical defects in workmanship inevitably lead to ‘small’ leaks in the roof cladding over time.
+Flat roofs are subject to high loads day in, day out: Thermal influences such as heat, UV radiation and cold, moisture resulting from rain, standing water and building moisture, mechanical stress of the supporting structure from exposure to wind, ice and hail, work performed on superstructures and site inspections of the roof surfaces or technical defects in workmanship inevitably lead to ‘small’ leaks in the roof cladding over time.

 The Roof Moisture Sensor is an important component in the roof maintenance activities.
-If you are building a flat roof for a customer, the built in Roof Moisture Sensors will enable a much higher visibility of the moisture status of the roof and thus a more efficient maintenance.
+If you are building a flat roof for a customer, the built in RoofSensors will enable a much higher visibility of the moisture status of the roof and thus a more efficient maintenance.

 This will result in earlier detection of moisture leaks, which in turn leads to lower maintenance cost, and better energy preservation (once a flat roof starts leaking, the energy balance changes dramatically).